 Oven-baked chicken legs are crispy, moist, and tender every time.
 A simple recipe, just trim, pat dry, season, and bake.
 Follow the easy step-by-step photo instructions for perfect chicken legs every time in your oven, with or without convection.

-🍽️ Suggested Serving Ideas
+🍽️ Serving Ideas

 ❄️ Storage and Reheating Leftovers

-Store leftovers in an airtight container in the refrigerator for up to 4 days.
+Refrigerate leftovers in an airtight container for up to 4 days.

 To reheat, use a 325°F oven or air fryer for 10 to 15 minutes, or until warmed through and the skin crisps back up a bit.
+Microwaving works but will soften the texture.

 Closed is best—it gives you better control and more even cooking.
 A good rule of thumb: leave it open for very thin foods (under ½ inch thick), but close it for anything thicker.
 Between ½ and 1 inch is borderline, but closed still works better.
 Over 1 inch?
 Always close the lid.

-No. The skin will burn before the inside is safe.
+No. The outside will burn before the inside cooks safely.
 Always thaw completely before grilling.

 ⚕️ Food Safety

-Treat all raw chicken as potentially contaminated and handle it with care.
-Wash your hands thoroughly before and after handling.
+Treat all raw chicken as potentially contaminated — wash your hands and surfaces thoroughly after handling.

-According to the USDA, chicken is safe to eat at 165°F. But for drumsticks and thighs, aim for 185°F for the best texture.
-Always use an accurate instant-read thermometer to be sure.
+According to the USDA, chicken is safe at 165°F, but for drumsticks and thighs, aim for 185°F for the best texture.

-📖The Recipe Card with Step-by-Step Instructions
+📖The Recipe Card

 Video Slideshow